-I don’t think I can find one person out there who can argue that the launch of Tana’s blog, From Kenya with Love, last week was a complete success.
+I don’t think I can find one person out there who can argue that the launch of Tana’s blog, From Kenya with Love was a complete success.

 This is a clear case of the student jumping leaps and bounds over the teacher.
 That’s what I mean when I say that the learning is in the doing.
 I learn from you.
 It’s hard to explain, but here goes.

-A couple of weeks ago Tana won a copy of my book Zero to Blog on my facebook giveaway.
-She told be that before she got to page 53 she had published her blog.
+She told be that before she got to page 53 of my blog book that she had published her blog.